Chir0student/AppAddict-Rasticrac/README.md

 - iTunes Locator doesn't work properly (I think...)
 (Fixing By tjglass)

 - Some weird debug messages (not really debug messages, but it looks stupid) (To Come)

+- Dumpdecrypted implementation instead of GDB (To come/DblD)